ietf-wg-acme/acme/draft-ietf-acme-acme.md

 3. Check that the inner JWS verifies using the key in its "jwk" field
 4. Check that the payload of the inner JWS is a well-formed key-change object (as described above)
-5. Check that the "nonce" parameter of the inner JWS contains a valid anti-replay nonce
 5. Check that the "url" parameters of the inner and outer JWSs are the same
+6. Check that the "account" field of the key-change object contains the URL for the registration matching the old key
-6. Check that the "oldKey" field of the key-change object contains the thumbprint of the key used to sign the inner JWS
+7. Check that the "oldKey" field of the key-change object contains the thumbprint of the key used to sign the inner JWS
-7. Check that the "newKey" field of the key-change object contains the thumbprint of the key used to sign the outer JWS
+8. Check that the "newKey" field of the key-change object contains the thumbprint of the key used to sign the outer JWS

 If all of these checks pass, then the server updates the corresponding